 Pinch tabs: Pinch tabs come in three different flavors and are found on newer vehicles.
-Pinch tab wiper blades are typically sold to fit a specific set of vehicles and come with only that right attachment system in place (unless it's a more universal wiper blade).
-These usually snap into place with a “heel to toe" motion.
+Pinch tab wiper blades are typically sold to fit a specific set of vehicles and come with only the right attachment system in place (unless it's a more universal wiper blade).
+These usually snap into place with a “heel-to-toe" motion.

 Pin arms: Pin arms are similar to the bayonet arm, but instead of the arm having the hole, it's the wiper blade.

 Sometimes it's nice to have hands-on help.
 If that's more your speed, the folks at your local Advance Auto Parts can help you find the right wiper blades and even install them for you.
 Check out our free services.

 Advance Auto Parts will install your wipers for free with purchase.